A band so great, it's only appropriate that nobody's ever heard of them.

 Chandeliers)," which gives us

-one of the most twisted guitar lines ever writ by anybody (and I mean twisted -
+one of the most twisted guitar lines ever written (and I mean twisted -

-the whole dang riff is based on whammy bar jerkings!), and "Every Holy
+the whole darn riff is based on whammy bar jerkings!) and "Every Holy

 Shroud," which